wp-plugins/itempress/readme.txt

 Code from Sameer's plugin helped us make it so you can change the order or items in the WordPress Dashboard.

-====diddledan at #wordpress====
+**diddledan at #wordpress**

 Helped solve an issue to help make sure that archive pages sorted posts by menu_order.

 == Frequently Asked Questions ==

-=What Can I do with ItemPress=
+**What Can I do with ItemPress**

 WordPress gives you a lot of power by letting you create public, private, and protected content with formatted text, images, as well as what plugins give you.
 ItemPress aims to let you do more than Blog or make pages.
-This let's you create content, organize it, all with the power of WordPRess.
+This let's you create content, organize it, all with the power of WordPress.

 Just like WordPress posts and pages, you can organize them using tags (what ItemPress calls labels).
 Labels are very powerful, you can create groups of items using them.

 ItemPress aims to let you make posts without any pre-determined meaning other than they aren't post and aren't pages.
 You give them the meaning.

-=What are Associations?=
+**What are Associations?**

 They are a way of assigning items to people, groups, etc without cluttering your labels.
 All users are automatically set with an association that starts with an @.
 This means can group together items that could be assigned to @user, and they can find them easily, again without cluttering up your labels.

-=What gave you the idea?=
+**What gave you the idea?**

 I've use a lot of things to create and organize content, like Trello, Evernote, and and P2, just to name a few.
 One day, while adding a note to Evernote, I though that WordPress could do this better.
 But I didn't want to just make a note taking plugin, I wanted to create content free from any kind of pre-determined types.